erwinkramer/bank-api/README.md

       mcr.microsoft.com/dotnet/aspire-dashboard:latest
     ```

-    Copy the url shown in the resulting output when running the container, and replace `0.0.0.0` with `localhost`, eg <http://localhost:18888/login?t=123456780abcdef123456780> and open that in your browser, or you can also paste the key after `/login?t=` when the login dialog is shown.
+    Copy the url shown in the resulting output when running the container, and replace `0.0.0.0` with `localhost` (e.g. <http://localhost:18888/login?t=123456780abcdef123456780>) and open that in a browser, or paste the key part seen after `/login?t=` when the login dialog is shown.
-    The token will change each time you start the container.
+    The token will change each time the container is started.

 1. Run the [launch config](.vscode/launch.json) `API - Stable release channel`.